 Besides modeling smaller action items, the cool property of a checklist is that, in most cases, checklists are reusable.
 That means that no matter what "kind" of blog post one might be writing, the individual checkboxes needed to complete it will always be the same.

-With all this in mind, let's look over how to create checklists in Amplenote!
+With this in mind, let's look over the various options to create checklists in Amplenote.

-linkHow to create checkboxes and checklists in Amplenote
+linkFour options to realize simple checklists in Amplenote

 One of the biggest drawbacks of "tasks as checkboxes" is that creating a task anywhere will also display it in Tasks and Calendar Mode.
 This can be undesirable, since it's hard to differentiate between checklists and "real tasks".
 So let's explore three scenarios and the recommended solutions for each.